Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 0

-Over the past few years, tools like ChatGPT and Copilot have made LLMs ubiquitous.
-These massive models are beginning to show up in everything from our email clients to our code editors.
-Despite this, LLMs are still just probabilistic models, trained on finite datasets.
-As a result, they are still subject to the following weaknesses:
+Over the past few years, tools like ChatGPT and Copilot have made LLMs a part of our daily lives, appearing in everything from email clients to code editors.

-RAG pipelines are one way to mitigate these weakness by including a search component, and some prompt engineering.
+One mitigation strategy is Retrieval Augmented Generation (RAG) pipelines which pairs LLMs with a search component and prompt engineering.
 The diagram below covers one of the more common workflows, incorporating an embedding model and a vector database.
-Conceptually, you really just need a:
+Conceptually, you just need a:

-Document Store - you can search with the input prompt
+Document Store - Searchable with the input prompt

-Query Augmentation Step - to incorporate that relevant data/context into the original prompt you’re sending to the LLM.
+Query Augmentation Step - Incorporate that relevant data/context into the original prompt you’re sending to the LLM.

 In our diagram, we are: